Abdessamade-OH/NLP-Lab3/README.md

 - Random Forest Classifier

 ## Training and Evaluation

 Each model was trained and evaluated using the TF-IDF vectorization approach.
-The data was split into training and testing sets with a test size of 20%.
-The accuracy and classification report were used as evaluation metrics for each model.
+The data was split into training and testing sets, with a test size of 20%.
+Accuracy and classification reports were used as evaluation metrics.

 ## Results

-The performance of each model was assessed based on its accuracy and classification report.
-The best-performing model was determined based on these metrics.
+The models performed poorly with CBOW vectorization:

+- SVM achieved an accuracy of 0.55, showing imbalanced precision and recall.
+- Naive Bayes achieved an accuracy of 0.43, with low precision and recall for certain classes.
+- Logistic Regression achieved an accuracy of 0.52, with moderate performance across classes.
+- AdaBoost achieved an accuracy of 0.49, showing similar performance as other models.

+However, using TF-IDF vectorization with Logistic Regression yielded significantly better results:

+- Logistic Regression achieved an accuracy of 0.78, with balanced precision, recall, and F1-score across classes.

 ## Conclusion

-Sentiment analysis is a crucial task in natural language processing, with applications in various domains such as social media monitoring, customer feedback analysis, and market research.
-By leveraging classification models, we can automate the process of sentiment analysis and gain valuable insights from textual data.
+While the models performed poorly with CBOW vectorization, TF-IDF vectorization coupled with Logistic Regression provided better results, showcasing the importance of feature representation in sentiment analysis tasks.